vivid-planet/comet/.changeset/sharp-zebras-hear.md

 "@comet/admin": minor
 ---

-Admin Stack: update parent breadcrumb url in state to not forget filters and other states when going back
+Stack: Update parent breadcrumb URL in state to not forget filters and other states when going back